 Over the past decade sustainability has become increasingly integrated in all areas of campus activity at Acadia.
-Students, faculty and staff have all played a signifcant role in helping make Acadia a model of social, financial and environmental sustainability.
+Students, faculty and staff have all played a significant role in helping make Acadia a model of social, financial and environmental sustainability.
 Energy upgrades, the Acadia Community Farm, Trayless dining and the annual campus sustainability week event are just a few accomplishments.
-Read more about the history of sustainability at Acadia

 In 2006 Acadia became a signatory to the Talloires Declaration, a 10-point action plan to incorporate sustainability and environmental literacy into all aspects of university activities.
 This framework informs all activities of the Acadia Sustainability Office.
 Acadia is committed to the following actions: